Myxedema Coma Overview

 In certain conditions, the thyroid becomes underactive and produces fewer amounts of its hormones, a situation called hypothyroidism.
-People with hypothyroidism have problems that reflect underactivity of the organs of the body, resulting in symptoms such as fatigue, feeling cold, weight gain, dry skin, and sleepiness.
+People with hypothyroidism have problems that reflect underactivity of the organs of the body, resulting in symptoms such as fatigue, feeling cold, weight gain, dry skin, constipation, and sleepiness.
 When the levels of thyroid hormones become very low, the symptoms get worse and can result in a serious condition called myxedema coma.
 Myxedema coma is a rare but life-threatening condition.
 People with hypothyroidism who are in or near a coma should be taken to an emergency department immediately.
 Some of the hallmark symptoms are lethargy, confusion, weakness, and difficulty breathing.

 Myxedema Coma Symptoms

 - Confusion or non-responsiveness

 - Swelling of the body, especially the face, tongue, and lower legs

 People who have myxedema coma are in or near a coma and not able to function normally.
 In the emergency room, they may be treated for shock, low blood pressure, hypothermia, and electrolyte abnormalities.